Pougher/operating-system/documentation.md

 ### Streams And Files

-Similarly to many *nix operating systems, racoon has a similar way of loading things using files.
+Similarly to many *nix operating systems, OS has a similar way of loading things using files.
 Put simply, a file simply represents an area of memory that can be either written to or read from, and have its state be mutated in some way.
 Files contrary to common belief do not have to correspond to physical files on a disk somewhere, and are simply virtual constructs that refer to a piece of information stored in memory.
 In this way, a file can be thought of as a "stream" where information can be "streamed" out of the file and likewise can be "streamed" into the file.

 _**The strucutre of a file**_